-If you have changed your Internet Service Provider, network password, or even updated your network name, this can disconnect your network from the Envoy.
-Let's walk through the steps to manually establish a network connection, which will require you to use a device such as a laptop, tablet, or smartphone.
-You will also need the password for your home's Wi-Fi connection and the login credentials to your Envoy.
-Click here to learn how to retrieve your Envoy password from the Enlighten app.
+We've determined that your Envoy is connected to the Internet via Wi-Fi.
+Let's walk through the steps to manually establish a network connection, which will require you to use a device that is already connected to your home's Wi-Fi, such as a laptop, tablet, or smart phone.
+You will also need the password for your home's Wi-Fi connection.

-Follow these steps to get your LCD Envoy back online:
+Follow these steps to get your Envoy back online:

 Check if the connection was successful